-Once you have the basic indoor kit sorted its both easy and cheap to climbing on the real rocks.
-You only need to add a few ekstra gear items to be able to climb in a safe manner and have fun on the mountain faces.
+Once you have the basic indoor kit sorted out, it's fairly easy and cheap to go climbing on the real rocks.
+You only need to add a few extra pieces of gear to be able to climb in a safe manner and have fun on the mountain faces.
 Below is an overview of the gear needed.
 The gear needed is an addition to what you already have from climbing indoors.
-To see the basic indoor gear need please refer to: 5 simple pieces of climbing gear to get you started
+To see the basic indoor gear please refer to: 5 simple pieces of climbing gear to get you started

 Beginner climbers may be shocked by the number of different kinds of ropes out there.
-Men to simplify things, we will narrow them down to two types: static and dynamic rope.
+To simplify things, we will narrow them down to two types: static and dynamic rope.

 Dynamic rope is the usual type used in rock climbing.
 Why?
-Because this type of shout is designed to elongate when a certain amount of power is used for it.
-It is best to use since it is made to stretch to absorb the impact of a falling climber or equipment.
-On the other hand, Static Shout offers little or no stretch that everyone and suddenly falls with this cry can cause serious harm to both people and gears.
+Because this type of rope is designed to elongate when a certain amount of power is exercised on it.
+It is best to use since it is made to stretch in order to absorb the impact of a falling climber or equipment.
+On the other hand, static rope offers little or no stretch so that falls with this rope can cause serious harm to both people and gear.
 Its rigidness, however, is great for rappelling and hauling loads.
 For rope climbing, alsways use only dynamic ropes, even though they are more expensive, never try to use static ones, as they are mostly used for rope access.

-When climbing outdoors, a helmet is usually a necessity.
-This is true for trad, multipitch, mountain climbing or for newly bolted routes and recently discovered crags, it is important to have head protection because loose rock and dropped equipment are uncontrollable dangers.
+While climbing outdoors, a helmet is usually a necessity.
+This is true for trad, multipitch, mountain climbing or for newly bolted routes and recently discovered crags.
+It is important to have head protection because loose rock and dropped equipment are uncontrollable dangers.
 Many people wear helmets for all outdoor climbing trip including sport climbing.
-Opt to buy a helmet that is comfortable and light-weight enough to wear at extended time periods, and also lightweight, to make it easy to bring two hikes outdoors.
+Opt to buy a helmet that is comfortable and light-weight enough to wear at extended periods of time.
+Protection our precious brains is a very good investment to do.

-When finalizing a climbing route one needs to be able to clean the route.
-Cleaning a route means to remove all the gear placed.
-Quickdraws / slings needs to be cleaned from the rock.
-Depending on the anchor/lower off in place you need to rapell of the anchor.
-If hooks or double carabiners is in place you can rapel of immidiately but if only a steel ring is in place you will need to untie yourself from the rope!
+When finishing a climbing route, one needs to be able to clean the route.
+Cleaning a route means to remove all the gear placed while climbing up.
+Quickdraws / slings need to be taken down.
+Depending on the anchor/lower off set-up, you need to rapell down from the anchor.
+If double carabiners are in place you can rbe lowered down immidiately but if only a steel ring is in place, you will need to untie yourself from the rope before rapelling!

-For this action you will need a cowtail consisting of an open sling with a locking carabiner at the one end and the second end tied into your harness safety loop.
+For this, you will need a cowtail consisting of an open/closed sling with a locking carabiner at one end and with the sling being tied into your harness safety loo at the other end.